zerolinux5/mlrose-ky/docs/docs/tutorial1.md

 In the context of the 8-Queens problem, our goal is to find a state vector for which no pairs of attacking queens exist.
 Therefore, we could define our fitness function as evaluating the number of pairs of attacking queens for a given state and try to minimize this function.

-mlrose includes pre-defined fitness function classes for a range of common optimization problems, including the N-Queens family of problems (of which 8-Queens is a member).
+mlrose-ky includes pre-defined fitness function classes for a range of common optimization problems, including the N-Queens family of problems (of which 8-Queens is a member).
 A list of the pre-defined fitness functions can be found [here](fitness#fitness).
 The pre-defined `Queens()` class includes an implementation of the (8-)Queens fitness function described above.

 We can initialize a fitness function object for this class, as follows: